igorkll/SComputers_docs/SComputers/Info.md

 maxClicks, rotation, framecheck, skipAtNotSight, utf8support, renderAtDistance, skipAtLags, clickData(click list), clicksAllowed and resets the font
 * display.isAllow():boolean - returns true if this display is enabled, returns false if displays with this resolution are disabled in the mod configuration
+* display.getAudience():number - returns the number of people who are looking at the screen. can be used for optimization
 * display.forceFlush() -
 it works like a regular flush, but updates the picture with 100% probability, ignoring setSkipAtNotSight/setSkipAtLags